dairycultist/natsucraft/README.md

 - Exploration
   - Dungeons, because I like dungeon crawling/looting and caving (and I don't like stripmining)
+  - Mystical Forest biome
+    - Inspired by The Aether/Deep Aether
+    - Grows blue "somnishrooms" that, when eaten, speed up the daylight cycle until dusk
+  - Nether
+    - Grows yellow "glowcaps" that glow when placed
+    - Now has diamonds! if you don't like mining for endgame gear, you can explore/fight for it instead
 - Maybe berries? idk blueberries are cool, and bunnies, and quails, like the Aether
 - Wings ([reference](https://www.curseforge.com/minecraft/mc-mods/simple-flight))
 - Familiars ([reference](https://www.curseforge.com/minecraft/mc-mods/touhou-little-maid))